-When turning in the pre-lab exercises, make sure to have separate directories for part 2 and 3.
-Zip both of these directories and turn in the zip file.
+To submit your pre lab please create a folder that is named your UFID.
+Inside create another folder P1,P2,P3... for each part that contains the VHDL files for that part.
+If a report is needed then please include it in the UFID folder.
+Then zip and upload the folder which is named your UFID.
 There is nothing to turn in for parts 4-5, but they should be done before lab to ensure you have time to demo the functionality during lab.
 If you run into problems, you can get help during the lab section without any penalty.